olehpona/njord/README.md

 Secondly you can chose one of ui (for today it is only gui) and install it.
 Don't worry about njord-backend because it is just part of ui.
 Have fun.
 ## My opinion
-This project is maded for fun and to solve my problems, and i don't really belive that some one will find this usefull.
-But if you would like to help me teach something new about rust or arduino I will be happy to take your advice
+This project is maded for fun and to solve my problems (At that point, I can say that it may be discontinued because the problem it was meant to solve has disappeared.), and i don't really belive that some one will find this usefull.